IndiaAparicio/freedomGame/documentations/documentation.md

 # Conclusion

 Overall, it can be said that the game turned out for the most part the way I imagined it after the project was concretized.
-I was able to implement all six interactions, the scoring system works and the look and feel of the design matches my previous intentions.
+I was able to implement all six interactions – and even add one more (flying) –, the scoring system works and the look and feel of the design matches my previous intentions.
 Nevertheless there are some things, that didn't turn out the way I wanted:
 * Sometimes some of the feedback-icons aren't displayed
 * The transitions of the design-styles are sometimes rather abrupt
 * The music is sometimes playing when it`s on mute